juliwang143/NETS-150-HW-5/readme.txt

  enjoy a similar movie recommended by keyword.
 Not that this method only looks through 20 keywords for a movie and 50 movies per keyword in order to reduce the runtime.
-Also note that it is reliant on div class names to be the same on every keywords page for a movie as well as the page for top movies in each keyword.
+Also note that it is reliant on div class names to be the same on every keywords page for a movie as well as the page for top movies in each keyword, and thus will not accomodate pages that aren't formatted the same.
+This assumption also extends to all other questions, and thus will not be repeated.

 2. Given a movie and the year of its release, a request is sent to the OMDb API to get the movie ID for the IMDb site.
 Using the movie and movie title, this method then